JulianStone5/hackerchat/reports/report.md

 ## Project Description
 We developed a command line chat application that works with a set of computers on the same network.
 In addition to messaging, users can set usernames, join chat rooms, and see when new users join or leave a chat.

-At the beginning of the semester, the MVP was defined as a two chat and the stretch goal set as usernames, chatrooms, multiple users, and mini-games (such as rock paper scissors) inside of the program.
+At the beginning of the semester, the MVP was defined as a two-way chat between a server and a client.
+The stretch goal set were usernames, multiple users, chatrooms, and mini-games (such as rock paper scissors) inside of the program.
 We easily achieved our MVP and most of our stretch goals but unfortunately ran out of time and fell short of implementing minigames.

 ## Learning Goals